 Unimproved (vacant) property that abuts and has identical ownership with a Class One Property also shall be considered Class One Property.
 A \$30,000 homestead exemption for property that is owner-occupied.
+As of January 1, 2004, the homestead exemption increased to \$38,000.

-(b) Class Two Property - improved commercial property that houses transients.
-Hotels, motels, and inns are included in this class.
-Also, property that all improved commercial properties generally not included in Class One.
-Vacant real property, that is next to and has common ownership with property classified as Class Two Property
+- (b) Class Two Property improved commercial property that houses transients.
+Hotels, motels, and inns are included in this class. - (c) Class Three Property vacant real property, that is next to and has common ownership with property classified as Class Two Property.